 Some of this information will be held centrally and used for statistical purposes.
 Where we do this, we take strict measures to ensure that individual patients cannot be identified.
 Sometimes your information may be requested to be used for research purposes but only where we have the required lawful basis to do so.

-All the personal information we hold is held electronically on our clinical system, a patient portal called MedQare, a system which is advocated and used by Psychiatry-UK/HLP Group and has robust security measures and assurances in place in relation to the way it handles personal confidential information.
+All the personal information we hold is held electronically on our clinical system, a patient portal called MedQare, a system which is advocated and used by Psychiatry UK and has robust security measures and assurances in place in relation to the way it handles personal confidential information.

 Cloud Storage